lokimeyburg/GlitchEngine/Notes.md

 - [x] Scale the rendered mesh based on the parent GameObject's Transform component
 - [x] Remove `renderable.cs` and move renderable interfaces to `Glitch.Behaviors`
 - [x] Position the rendered mesh based on the parent GameObject's Transform componenet
-- [ ] [WIP] Make the camera component adhere to it's parent's GameObject
+- [x] Make the camera component adhere to it's parent's GameObject
-- [ ] Add two circles and a floor
+- [x] Add two circles and a floor
 - [ ] Add additional properties to the mesh object (alpha texture & material properties)

 ### Scene Serializer Workflow